MallikarjunKamtam/chat-app-FE/README.md

 # chat-app-FE
-This is a full stack chat app
+This is a FE  chat app